mrcabbage972/freshbrew/README.md

     Number of parallel workers to run. [default: 1]

+--num-examples INTEGER

+    Number of examples to execute on. [default: -1 (all)]

 # 🔍 Test Coverage Guard
 The script `migration_cov_guard.py` is a command-line tool designed to evaluate the results of Java migration experiments by measuring the impact of generated patches on test coverage.
 It acts as a "coverage guard," ensuring that code modifications do not significantly degrade the existing test coverage.